 Kids, and adults, of all ages will go crazy for this easy sucker recipe!

 This candy is made with just 5 ingredients:

 - Fruit juice

 - Corn syrup

 The secret?
-Invest in a quality candy thermometer.
+Invest in a quality candy thermometer ( affiliate link to my fave).
 Cooking to the right temperature is key.

 How to make suckers without a mold:

 - Add a hefty amount of powdered sugar to a jelly roll pan.

 - Use a round cap, shot glass, or other object to make circles into the sugar creating your mold.
 Make sure the bottom of the pan does not show.

 - Place a stick in the center of each circle gently pressing into the sugar.